 - To garnish: freshly chopped chili, coriander, lime wedges

 - Preheat a medium sized pan or skillet on a medium heat.
-When the pan is hot add 1 Tbsp of oil, swirl until the pan is coated.
+When the pan is hot add 1 tablespoon of oil, swirl until the pan is coated.

 - Place the chicken breasts in the pan and cook until lightly browned on each side.
 Cooked for 2-3 min each side.